 You have a tumor in your mouth or throat.
 A tumor is a mass of abnormal cells.
 To learn more about your tumor, your doctor will evaluate you.
 This may include a health history, physical exam, and some tests.
 The results help your doctor and healthcare team plan the best treatment for you.

 Your doctor will take your health history.
-He or she will ask about your health problems, symptoms, and any treatments you’ve had.
-If needed, you may be referred to a specialist for further evaluation.
+He or she will ask about your health problems, symptoms, and any treatments you’ve had. it is critical that you share all important health information with your provider.
+If needed, you may be referred to a specialist for more evaluation.

 The physical exam is done in a doctor’s office.
 The doctor will look inside your nose and mouth with a light.
 He or she will also feel your neck and maybe your mouth.
 The following may be done during the exam as well: